 So straight away, the whole case had been undermined.

-I mean, I've written press briefs myself, and, you know, again, without wanting to criticize, that's not the way I would have done it if I'd have wanted to close a case.
+I mean, I've written press briefs myself, and, you know, again, without wanting to criticize, it's not the way I would have done it if I'd have wanted to close a case.

-Again, going back to these Kraft These very large craft, that commercial aircraft have reported to be as big as football fields, or bigger, traversing the North Atlantic at incredible speeds.
+Again, going back to these craft, these very large craft that commercial aircraft have reported to be as big as football fields or bigger, traversing the North Atlantic at incredible speeds.

 Does your government have any additional information?